Studying for exams is extremely stressful, and the super competitive nature of academics only adds to the pressure.

 Although the nootropics I’ve recommended are definitely safer than Adderall, if you have special health concerns, please use common sense and talk to your doctor first.

 There are also links in the descriptions above that will take you to detailed articles on each nootropic.
-There are dosage notes, and cautions about who should use them, and how.

 How many ingredients can you have in a basic stack?
 What are some good combinations?